310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% bubble Chiaki %}
 Fuhaha!
 I see, I see!
 You too are a hero who loves peace! ☆

 I feel the same way Takaminee~!
 We’re the same!
-We're one in body and soul!
+We're two hearts beating as one!
 Let's keep working hard together! ☆
 {% endbubble %}

 {% bubble Midori %}
 Ahh you're hot, you're insanely hot!
-Are you some heat power generator!?
+Are you some heat power generator…!?
 {% endbubble %}

 {% bubble Subaru %}